AeriaVelocity/Sonic-ReVelocity/README.md

   * At Mach speed, Sonic will run extremely fast.
 In this state, it's crucial to control his speed or he'll probably fall off a ledge or crash into a wall.
-  * It's worth noting that pressing the opposite movement direction while Sonic is already running will *not* turn him around, unlike most Sonic games.
-    You're encouraged to use **Quick Spin Reversal** if you need to turn around.
+  * When running or at Mach speed, Sonic will begin to charge energy in the Velocity Gauge.
+When the gauge is full, it triggers Velocity State, which breaks his speed limit and grants him uncapped running speed.
+He'll also accumulate speed much faster.
 * **Jump** - `A` while on the ground
   * Sonic can jump, granting him height.
 Jumping off an upward slope will let him jump higher and further.
-Chaining together consecutive jumps will result in faster movement.
+  * Sonic's jump height will be boosted by 250 units when in Velocity State.
 * **Wall Jump** - `A` while wallbound
   * While Sonic is wallbound (touching a jumpable wall and not touching the floor), he can jump off of it, sending him upward and away from the wall.
 Be